huataihuang/cloud-atlas/source/docker/moby/linuxkit/index.rst

-.. _android_virtual:
+.. _linuxkit:

 =================================
-Android 虚拟化
+linuxkit
 =================================

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   android_on_linux.rst
-   archon.rst
-   anbox.rst

 .. only::  subproject and html